 A cataract is any cloudiness or opacity of the lens of the eye, which is normally crystal clear.
-Cataracts can be very tiny, in which case, they do not interfere with vision, or they can affect the entire lens, resulting in severe loss of vision.
+There are many types of cataracts.
+Some cataracts are small and do not interfere with vision.
+Other cataracts are large and cause severe vision loss..
 [See figure 1].

 Approximately 3 out of 10,000 children have a cataract.
 The incidence is variable throughout the world.

 Pediatric cataracts often occur because of abnormal lens development during pregnancy.
-Cataracts can be genetic or they can occur spontaneously.
-Lens malformations that occur in conjunction with other ocular or systemic findings are often the result of a genetic or metabolic problem.
+Cataracts can result from genetic problems, infections, or they can occur spontaneously.
+Lens malformations that occur in conjunction with medical problems are often the result of a genetic or metabolic problem.
 These cataracts may be present at birth or may develop during childhood.
 Most pediatric cataracts are isolated findings and are not associated with other abnormalities.

 No. Some cataracts are small and/or off-center in the lens.
 These cataracts do not need to be removed because vision develops normally, even if the cataract is left in place.

-The human crystalline lens consists of a center part called the nucleus and outer part called the cortex, both are contained within a capsule.
+The human crystalline lens consists of three parts including a center part (nucleus), an outer part (cortex), and a capsule surrounding the cortex..
 Cloudiness can occur in one or more parts of the lens:

 • A lamellar cataract is cloudiness between the nuclear and cortical layers of the lens [See figure